History of St. Louis: New construction, gentrification, and rehabilitation

 Other downtown projects include the renovation of the Old Post Office, which started in 1998 and was completed in 2006.
 The Old Post Office and seven adjacent buildings had been vacant since the early 1990s; as of 2010 this complex included a variety of tenants, including a branch of the St. Louis Public Library, a branch of Webster University, the St. Louis Business Journal, and a variety of government offices.
 The renovation of the Old Post Office spurred development of an adjacent plaza, which is linked to a new $80 million residential building called Roberts Tower, the first new residential construction in downtown St. Louis since the 1970s.

 As early as 1999, the St. Louis Cardinals began pushing for the construction of a new Busch Stadium as part of a broader trend in Major League Baseball toward stadium building.
 In early 2002, plans for a new park were settled among state and local leaders and Cardinals owners.
 According to an agreement in which the state and city would issue bonds for construction, the Cardinals agreed to build a multipurpose development known as St. Louis Ballpark Village on part of the site of Busch Memorial Stadium.
 The new stadium opened in 2006, and groundbreaking for Ballpark Village took place in February 2013.

-St. Louis is known nationally and internationally for its architecture.
+St. Louis is known for its architecture.
 In recent years there has been a growing movement for historic preservation.
-An area organization, the National Building Arts Center, advocates for this but also was pioneering in salvaging important architectural and industrial elements prior to demolition or major remodels.
+An area organization, the National Building Arts Center, advocates for this.